-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application -listed students withdrawn (by applicant or institution).
-Admitted applicants shou iia inciuae wait-iis C1 Total first-time, first-year (freshman) men who applied 1500 C1 Total first-time, first-year (freshman) women who applied 2727 C1 Total first-time, first-year (freshman) men who were admitted 267 C1 Total first-time, first-year (freshman) women who were admitted 396 C1 Total full-time, first-time, first-year (freshman) men who enrolled 100 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 151 C1 Total part-time, first-time, first-year (freshman) women who enrolled
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
+Admitted applicants shou iid iiiciude wait-iis C1 Total first-time, first-year (freshman) men who applied 1494 C1 Total first-time, first-year (freshman) women who applied 2830 C1 Total first-time, first-year (freshman) men who were admitted 231 C1 Total first-time, first-year (freshman) women who were admitted 332 C1 Total full-time, first-time, first-year (freshman) men who enrolled 116 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 144 C1 Total part-time, first-time, first-year (freshman) women who enrolled

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted 12 C2 Is your waiting list ranked?
+X C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted 7 C2 Is your waiting list ranked? •

-- If yes, do you release that information to students? - Do you release that information to school counselors?
+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?